TransformativeRoboticsLab/FDE-Metamaterials/README.md

-# Fabrication-Directed Entanglement for Designing Chiral and Anisotropic Metamaterial Foams
+# MetaTop for Fabrication-Directed Entanglement for Designing Chiral and Anisotropic Metamaterial Foams

-A computational framework for topology optimization of mechanical metamaterials with extreme or targeted properties.
+MetaTop is a computational framework for topology optimization of mechanical metamaterials with extreme or targeted properties.

 ## Overview